phpbb/quickinstall/docs/sandbox-cli.md

 Avatars, the forum icon, the image attachment, and the ZIP archive are generated locally from the numeric seed.
 Seeding performs no asset downloads and bundles no third-party media.

-Development fixtures are tracked by a manifest under the board's `store/` directory.
-This lets `--reset` and `--replace` remove owned database rows and physical files.
-If the manifest is missing, QuickInstall falls back to its deterministic fixture prefixes.
+Every seeded preset is tracked by a preset-and-seed-specific manifest under the board's `store/` directory.
+This lets `--reset` and `--replace` remove only the database rows and physical files owned by that exact preset and seed.
+A missing manifest means there is no tracked seed data to remove.

 Fixture seeding is supported for MariaDB, MySQL, and PostgreSQL boards.
 SQLite boards currently support `--populate none` only; phpBB's posting and permission APIs can hold SQLite write locks too long for reliable fixture generation.